md84419/English-to-IPA/docs/ReadWells.md

 ## Current Working Hypothesis ##

 The working assumption is:
-- Every ordinary English word can be assigned a unique Davian spelling using the current 55-category inventory.
+- Every ordinary English word can be assigned a unique ReadWells spelling using the current 55-category inventory.

 No obvious missing sound categories have been identified so far.

 The remaining work is:
 - Define all 55 glyphs.
 - Create category-assignment rules.
-- Build a canonical Davian dictionary.
+- Build a canonical ReadWells dictionary.
-- Define accent-specific IPA mappings from Davian categories to pronunciations.
+- Define accent-specific IPA mappings from ReadWells categories to pronunciations.

 ---